-- Read all instructions thoroughly and be familiar with the equipment before installing or working on it. - Before connecting or disconnecting cables or other electrical connections, verify that electrical power to the system is removed.
-Failure to comply may cause serious damage to the pool pump motor or injury. - Because of the risk of electric shock, only individuals thoroughly trained in the use of multimeters should conduct voltage tests. - Never touch the metal contacts on the multimeter during a test. - Always check testing equipment for proper operation before use.
+- Read all instructions thoroughly and be familiar with the equipment before installing or working on it. - DO NOT lift the pool pump motor by the control unit. - Before connecting or disconnecting cables or other electrical connections, verify that the electrical power to the system is removed.
+Failure to comply may cause serious damage to the pool pump motor or pump system or injury. - There are no serviceable parts in the pool pump motor or control. - Because of the risk of electric shock, only individuals thoroughly trained in the use of multimeters should conduct electrical tests. - Never touch the metal contacts on the multimeter during a test. - Always check testing equipment for proper operation before use.